YDNA test results are available only to project members. Contact the administrators for further information.

 The Barry DNA Project includes a large cluster of men who share a close YDNA match and appear to be the best candidates to have Anglo-Norman Barry ancestry.
 They had a common ancestor with the Barry surname in Ireland within the past 800 years.
 Their family origins converge near the Barrys’ ancestral homelands.
 They also have a shared deep ancestral group common in northwestern Europe, which is consistent with evidence that points to a Flemish origin for the Barry family.
 Several of these men trace their family origins to locations near Barry strongholds in County Cork, however none have direct documentation of a relationship to the earliest Barrys.

-The men in this group are the closest genetic matches in the Barry project to remains found in the Barry family mausoleum in Castlelyons, Cork, which may be those of James Barry, 4th Earl of Barrymore (1667-1748).
+The men in this group are the closest genetic matches in the Barry project to remains found in the Barry family mausoleum in Castlelyons, Cork, which may be those of James Barry, 4th Earl of Barrymore (1667-1748) or one of his descendants.
 The test results on those remains are fragmentary, however, when combined with the other evidence, they make a strong circumstantial case that the men in this group represent the original Anglo-Norman Barry family.

 This group represents one quarter of the lines of descent enumerated in the Barry YDNA project.
 This implies that about 4% of the births in each generation since the Barrys’ arrival in Ireland would have involved a different surname origin or a discontinuity in the paternal line such as adoption, surname change, out of wedlock birth or incorrectly attributed paternity.
 This seems consistent with the history of Irish families.